Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-Figure~\ref{fig:semanticsRules} shows pseudo code of index reduction as explained in this section. \texttt{E(A,xs)} is a function for reducing a tensor with indices. \texttt{A} is an array that consists of tensor components. \texttt{xs} is a list of indices appended to \texttt{A}.
-For example, \texttt{E(A,xs)} works as follows with the tensor whose indices are ``\verb|~i_j_i|''.
-We use ``\texttt{1}'', ``\texttt{-1}'', and ``\texttt{0}'' to represent a superscript, subscript, and supersubscript, respectively.
+Figure~\ref{fig:semanticsRules} shows the pseudo-code of index reduction explained in the above. \lstinline{E(A,xs)} is a function for reducing a tensor with indices, where \lstinline{A} is an array that consists of tensor components and \lstinline{xs} is a list of indices appended to \lstinline{A}.
+For example, \lstinline{E(A,xs)} works as follows with the tensor whose indices are ``\lstinline|~i_j_i|''.
+We use \lstinline{1}, \lstinline{-1}, and \lstinline{0} to represent a superscript, subscript, and supersubscript, respectively.